Zugruul/test-adp/readme.md

 ```

 ## Problems you may encounter
-+ As of right now I didn't plan on a way to get an access token.
-So beware of reloading.
-To mitigate this you can get an access token by going [here](https://github.com/settings/tokens) and generating one yourself.
-Then you may modify the file located at `src/components/github/repository/RepositoryController.js` at `line 3` (uncomment that line and exchange your token with the `TOKEN_HERE` string)
++ As of right now I didn't plan on a way to get an access token dynamically.
+So beware of reloading as there is a 5000 api requests limit to github (unauthenticated).
+To mitigate this you may modify the file located at `src/config/index.js` with your token (Or uncomment my one, but I don't guarantee it will work)
+*Note:* You can get an access token by going [here](https://github.com/settings/tokens) and generating one yourself

 ## Notes and Todos
 I used Travis-CI (took my time to learn it a bit, using a pre-build script I found) to ensure that tests were passing as of each commit.
 (Ofcourse the ones I was setting things up caused some red 'flags'! :p)